jonagill/OuterRim/Templates/Template_2_PlayerSurveys.md

 # Player survey template
 ### Email this to players who have signed up to request that they fill out their character survey

-Welcome to The Great Northwest Baking Show!
+Welcome to The Outer Rim!

-You've probably all heard already, but we are going to be playing in a custom Bake Off-themed murder mystery adventure on **[date]**!
+You've probably all heard already, but we are going to be playing in a custom Star Fights-themed murder mystery adventure on **[date]**!

 **What is this?**